khslam72/khslam72.github.io/_posts/2025-10-02-babymonster-sheesh-mv-explained.md

   - "2024 K-Pop"
 ---

-Let me be honest with you: 'SHEESH' was *never* going to please everyone.
+I'm going to level with you: SHEESH confused me.

-After months of teasers showing each member saying "sheesh" one by one (which felt like an eternity), BABYMONSTER finally dropped their official 7-member debut on April 1st, 2024.
-The MV hit **10 million views in hours**.
-The online forums exploded with **600+ comments overnight**.
-And the reactions?
-Wildly split down the middle.
+Not in a "I don't understand the concept" way—the castle takeover metaphor is pretty straightforward.
+But in a "why does this feel simultaneously expensive and unfinished?" way.
+After it dropped on April 1st, 2024, I watched the discourse explode in real time.
+10 million views in hours.
+600+ comments overnight on a single forum.
+And the reactions were **aggressively split**.

-Some people heard YG's next big thing.
-Others heard... well, more YG.
-The castle invasion concept looked expensive yet somehow cheap to some viewers.
-The choreography was praised and criticized in equal measure.
-Even that signature "sheesh!" sound—the hook the entire song was built around—had people either vibing or cringing.
+Some people heard YG's next evolution.
+Others heard a BLACKPINK photocopy with the serial numbers barely filed off.
+The song itself—built entirely around that "sheesh!" hook—either grabbed you immediately or made you physically recoil.
+There was no middle ground.

-But here's what I found interesting after watching this thing about 20 times and reading through hundreds of reactions: **the polarization is the point**.
-BABYMONSTER wasn't trying to make a universally loved song.
-They were making a statement about who they are, consequences be damned.
+But here's what got interesting: I kept coming back to it.
+Not because I loved it, but because I couldn't figure out *why* it bothered me in specific ways.
+And after DRIP came out six months later and felt noticeably more cohesive, I realized SHEESH's job was never to be loved.
+It was to be **impossible to ignore**.

-Let me break down what actually happened in this MV, why the reactions went the way they did, and what it means now that they've followed it up with 'DRIP.'
+Let me walk you through what I think actually happened here.

 ---